iam-jawad/app-with-helm/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/cloud/deploy.yaml
 ```
 3) Whatever host name you will set in ingress, please make sure to add it in your ```/etc/hosts``` file so that you can access web app deployed on cluster easily.
 (This step is for local deployment only)
+4) Make sure you have deployed metrics server and it is working properly on your cluster (This step is for local deployment only.
+For EKS it will be done by Terraform)

 ## Java Web App